SteveT3ch/100-days-of-code/log.md

 **Thoughts**:

 Not much progress today.
 I allocated a separate time for coding and for CS50 so that I can make progress in both fronts now.
 I've neglected my CS50 too much and I need to get it done before the end of the year.

+### Day 56: October 16, 2018 - Tuesday

+**Today's Progress**:

+Read 3 sections of Chapter 8 of the Java textbook.
+Did a coding challenge using multi-dimensional arrays.

+**Thoughts**:

+There are some cool things I learned with static fields and methods, as well as toString().
+I realize that I spent way too much time overlearning with repetitive coding challenges.
+I would be better served to go a bit deeper in and spend more time on the more challenging coding challenges rather than doing hundreds of rudimentary ones.